SennaStubbs/uni-rdwd-smallmart/README.md

 All accounts except for '**testingaccount@example.com**' use the password '*bleh*'.
 The **testingaccount@example.com** account uses the password '*this I5 4 VAL1D PASSWORD!!*'.

 ---

-# To Do
-- Animated web elements

-## Optional tasks
-- Re-organise files and directories
-    - Move re-used PHP code into 'functions.php'
-- Sort each product into the correct category(ies)

 # Tasks that were not completed
 - Category / search sorting (featured, newest, oldest)
 - Review sorting (highest, lowest, newest, oldest)